 Equity Bank Park is home to the Wichita Wind Surge, the Double-A affiliate of the Minnesota Twins.
-It sits on the west bank of the Arkansas River in downtown Wichita, offering great views of the action on the field and of the city’s core.
+Sitting along the west bank of the Arkansas River in downtown Wichita, it’s one of the best places in the city to catch a game, soak up skyline views and enjoy a fun night out.

 Meet the Wichita Wind Surge

-While the Wind Surge is relatively new team, Wichita has a deep baseball history, including past teams like the Wichita Wranglers and the National Baseball Congress (NBC) World Series, a historic summer baseball tournament.
+While the Wind Surge is a newer team, Wichita has a deep baseball history, including past teams like the Wichita Wranglers and the National Baseball Congress (NBC) World Series, a historic summer baseball tournament.

 Three boys pose for a photo with the Wichita Wind Surge mascot